nordic-institute/X-Road/README.md

   To install the Security Server Sidecar provider, modify the docker image build path in the setup_security_server_sidecar.sh script by changing the path "sidecar/Dockerfile" to "sidecar/provider/Dockerfile".
 The Sidecar provider is based on the Sidecar image and adds support for message logging, both for internal or remote database setup (more info about remote database support in section 1.6).
   To install the Security Server Sidecar provider with Finnish settings, modify the docker image build path in the setup_security_server_sidecar.sh script by changing the path "sidecar/Dockerfile" to "sidecar/provider/fi/Dockerfile"

-#### 1.9.1 Environmental Monitoring for Provider

-Environmental monitoring for the Security Server Sidecar provider can be  used to obtain information about the platform it's running on, check more information in <https://github.com/nordic-institute/X-Road/blob/master/doc/EnvironmentalMonitoring/Monitoring-architecture.md/>

-#### 1.9.2 Operational monitoring for provider

-Operational monitoring for the Security Server Sidecar provider can be  used to obtain information about the services it is running.
-The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the security servers.
-The operational monitoring will create a database named "op-monitor" for store the data, this database can be configured internally in the container or externally (check 1.6).
-More information about how to test it can be found here <https://github.com/nordic-institute/X-Road/blob/master/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md/>

-#### 1.9.3 Environmental and Operational monitoring for consumer

-If we need to add environmental and operational monitoring in the consumer Sidecar, we can use for this the provider Sidecar that could be use as a consumer too.

 ### 1.10 Estimated time for new Security Server Sidecar Installation